reckeen/reckeen.github.io/docs/staying_dry_w_makefiles.markdown

 ```
 ---

-# How to use Makefiles
+# How Makefiles work

-* _make_ is the executable that interprets a Makefile
 * How make "thinks"
    * Parsing the file
       * Default Rule
       * 2 Phases
-         1. Internalize variables/values and create a dependency graph (the plan)
+         1. Internalize variables/values and create a dependency graph (the potential plan)
          1. Determine which targets need to be updated (based on last-modified-time aka timestamp), and run the recipes needed to update them

    * Executing the plan